Poetry & Prose

 Henry Moore?
 Storm King Art Center

 I visited the sculpture museum, Storm King (near Newburgh, NY) twice (2008) because I had heard about Andy Goldsworthy stone Wall there.
 These two visits were eye opening to say the least.
 Undoubedly the greatest venue for large, modern sculpture with grounds manicured to show off the works- a field of giant Suvero’s, so many others….my favorites: Naum (sp) Paik, Hepworth, the Goldsworthy, the Rauschenberg “Mermaid”, the Czech artist’s (name of ?)
-“Glass Sarcohagai (sp)”, Noguchi, Moore, Suevo,- but there were so many other treasures.
+“Glass Sarchaphogai (sp)”, Noguchi, Moore, Suevo,- but there were so many other treasures.
 On the second visit- with Cathy, we had a great docent showing us around- and several times when she asked for impressions- I stated- “It looks like something left to attract aliens”.
 It was a fun time to make Wildean comments, what with so many saying “It looks like a human,” or. “it looks like a rabbit”, etc.

 Barbara Hepworth is not at Storm King?